bilfar/bank-tech-test/README.md

 13/08/2018 || 1000.00 || || 1000.00
 ```

 ## Test coverage

-#deposit
+Bank#deposit

-* should add money to the balance
+* should add money to the balance when a deposit is made

-* stores the date when action is proceeding

-#withdraw
+Bank#withdraw

-* should take money from the balance
+* should take money from the balance when a withdraw is made

-* should also print a debit statement
+* should print a bank-statement

-#statement
+Bank#statement

-* should show a list of date-action, credit, debit and balance
+* should show a list of date, credit, debit and balance

+Printer#to_screen
+* should print a formatted statement

+Transaction
+* saves a transaction to the history when deposit is made
+* saves a transaction to the history when withdraw is made
 ```
-Finished in 0.00474 seconds (files took 0.24899 seconds to load)
+Finished in 0.01182 seconds (files took 0.14625 seconds to load)

-Coverage report tech-test/coverage.
-56 / 56 LOC (100.0%) covered.
+Coverage report: 82 / 82 LOC (100.0%) covered.
 ```

 ## Learning outcomes